Victorian Turkish Baths Picture of the Month June 2005

 The seawater baths were originally opened in 1859 by the Scarborough Public Bath Company Limited.
 Only later were the Turkish baths opened after the building was enlarged in 1863.
 The extension included 'a complete and separate Suite of Rooms for Ladies and Gentlemen, price 2s 6d each Bath.'

-brought more than a touch of the mystic East to Scarborough's sea front, with its Moorish arches, red-and-white brickwork, and mosque-like water tower crowned with a dome.
-Entrance was direct from the sands—the Scarborough Foreshore Road was not constructed until 1879.*
+The building, designed by Josiah Fairbank, 'brought more than a touch of the mystic East to Scarborough's sea front, with its Moorish arches, red-and-white brickwork, and mosque-like water tower crowned with a dome.
+Entrance was direct from the sands—the Scarborough Foreshore Road was not constructed until 1879.'
+1

-This later photograph shows the new road which, though setting the baths back further from the beach, still leaves them clearly in view for quite a distance.
+This later photograph (below) shows the new road which, though setting the baths back further from the beach, still leaves them clearly in view for quite a distance.

 The baths company managed to survive until February 1904, when the premises were sold for £4,250.
 The Chairman was reported as saying that 'the old baths had got about worn out' and that he was 'very pleased they had finally done with it'.